mycumycu/X4-External-App/readme.md

 *X4 External App* will serve application on a local port.
 If default port (8080) is busy - a new, free one will be found.
 App will automatically open in default browser.

-If you want to access it from a local network - change `localhost` to local IP address of machine running X4, e.g. `http://192.168.1.120:8080`.
+If you want to access it from a local network - change `localhost` to local IP address of a machine running X4, e.g. `http://192.168.1.120:8080`.
+Application will detect and output the exact network address in console window.

 ## Usage